systemcraftsman/reactive-coffeeshop-demo/README.md

 > ```
 >

-You want to order a favorite of yours, "frappucino" and a barista you know "Isla" takes care of your order.
+You want to order a favorite of yours, "cappuccino" and a barista you know "Isla" takes care of your order.

 > TODO: Instructions and image here